Malta lunar sample displays: History

-The Maltese Apollo 17 display was stolen from the at the Museum of Natural History in Mdina in 2004.
+The Maltese Apollo 17 display was stolen from the Museum of Natural History in Mdina in 2004.
 The Maltese flag that had flown on the Apollo 17 mission was left behind.
 As of 2012, the Apollo 17 Maltese "goodwill Moon rock" is still missing.

 The Maltese Apollo 11 display given to Malta is housed in the Gozo Museum of Natural Science in Gozo, Malta.